-26 Diverse Delay Engines - Choose from vintage delay tones such as Analog Bucket Brigade, Tape, Drum Echo, or delve deeper into unique sounds cooked up in the Source Audio lab.
-12 factory delay engines are available out of the box, 14 extended engines can be recalled via MIDI or loaded via the Neuro App.
+24 Diverse Delay Engines - Choose from vintage delay tones such as Analog Bucket Brigade, Tape, and Slapback, or delve deeper into unique sounds cooked up in the Source Audio lab.
+12 factory delay engines are available out of the box, 12 extended engines can be recalled via MIDI or loaded via the Neuro App.

-Flexible Stereo Routing - The Nemesis is equally at home in a monorig or a stereo rig.
-Each delay engine can be dual-tap, and supports and a variety of routing modes such as Mono-to-Mono, Mono-to-Stereo, and External Loop allow the Nemesis to harness the true power of stereo imaging.
+Flexible Stereo Routing - The Nemesis is equally at home in a mono rig or a stereo rig.
+Every delay effect engine works in stereo multi-tap mode, and a variety of routing modes such as Mono-to-Mono, Mono-to-Stereo, and External Loop allow the Nemesis to harness the true power of stereo signal chains.

-Single Delays, Multi-Tap Delays - Every Nemesis delay engine comes with both single and multi-tap delays.
+Single Delays, Dual Delays, Multi-Tap Delays - Every Nemesis delay engine comes ready to go with both single and dual delay modes.
 Some delay engines make use of the Nemesis' 5-tap architecture to create unique multi-tap delays and rhythmic patterns.